MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 :::image type="content" source="media/what-is-mip.png" alt-text="The Azure Information Protection areas of the Microsoft Information Protection framework":::

-For more information about Microsoft Information Protection, see the [Microsoft 365 documentation](/microsoft-365/compliance/protect-information).
+Microsoft Information Protection is the common information protection stack that's leveraged by AIP's unified labeling client.
+For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/protect-information).

 ## AIP unified labeling client